ilya40umov/KotLink/README.md

 * Run the CI pipeline with `kt_env_ci` (can be run in parallel with application)

 ### TODOs
-* document instructions on how to set up Vivaldi
-* implement generation of per-user secrets for `/api/link/suggest`
+* implement generation of per-user extension secrets
 * improve DB-related error handling
 * add validation logic to namespace/alias service (e.g. default namespace should always be present)
 * implement caching for the `/api/link/suggest` endpoint